Trespasser climbs onto wing of a plane at Las Vegas airport

-LAS VEGAS (AP) — A man was arrested after getting on the tarmac and climbing onto the wing of a plane that was preparing to take off from Las Vegas’ airport, authorities said.
+LAS VEGAS (AP) — Police have identified a man who was arrested after getting on the tarmac and climbing onto the wing of a plane that was preparing to take off from Las Vegas’ airport.

+Metropolitan Police officials said Sunday that 41-year-old Alejandro Carlson remains in the Clark County jail on suspicion of trespassing and disregard for the safety of a person or property.

+It was unclear if Carlson has a lawyer yet and his hometown wasn’t immediately available.
-Metropolitan Police officials said officers were called to McCarran International Airport about 1:30 p.m.
-Saturday after a trespasser.

-Investigators believe the man jumped a perimeter fence and climbed onto the wing of an Alaska Airlines flight headed to Portland, Oregon.
+Police said officers were called to McCarran International Airport about 1:30 p.m.
+Saturday after a man jumped a perimeter fence and climbed onto the wing of an Alaska Airlines flight headed to Portland, Oregon.

+Police said the man later identified as Carlson appeared to be impaired.

 The airline said in a statement that the flight was preparing for takeoff “when the pilot noticed an individual advancing toward the aircraft.”